mycoboco/canary/server/README.md

 `canary-server` is implemented in a very short time.
 It already works well but needs many improvements that include, but not limited to:

-- support for other DBs, especially [MySQL](https://www.mysql.com) and [sqlite](http://www.sqlite.org); MongoDB is getting popular but there are still many who don't have or are not familiar with it;
 - testing for files with various and sometimes weird meta data; metadata of my files are normalized so not enough samples to push the server's metadata handling.